Mahal (1949 film)

 Mahal was produced by Bombay Talkies studio on a modest budget.
 Amrohi, who made his directorial debut with the film, was turned down by many major female stars before then-fledgling Madhubala was put on the board.
 The film took a relatively long time filming that earned it a negative reputation in the media.

 Mahal was released in theatres in October 1949.
 Despite mixed-to-negative critical reviews, it emerged as one of the biggest hits of the decade as well as the biggest financial success in Bombay Talkies' history.
-The film's success paved the way for Indian gothic fiction, and also launched Madhubala and playback singer Lata Mangeshkar, who had lent her voice to the film's soundtrack, into super-stardom.
+The film launched Madhubala and playback singer Lata Mangeshkar, who had lent her voice to the film's soundtrack, into super-stardom.

 Mahal has influenced a number of horror films since its release.
 It was listed in British Film Institute's list of "10 great romantic horror films" and ScoopWhoop's "14 Bollywood Horror Movies That You Just Can't Watch Alone".

 Plot

-Mahal is a story of reincarnation and a ghost story.
+Mahal is a reincarnation and a ghost story.
 In Allahabad, there is a beautiful abandoned palace.
 When a new owner, Hari Shankar (Ashok Kumar), comes to live in this palace, the old gardener narrates the story of incomplete love.

-20 years ago, a man built it and his lover, Kamini (Madhubala), began to live in it.
+Some 40 to 45 years ago, a man built it and his lover, Kamini (Madhubala), began to live in it.
 She would wait all day long for the man to come to her at midnight, but he always left before it was morning.
 One stormy night, the man's ship sank and he drowned.
 Before leaving Kamini, he tells her that their love will never fail.
 A few days later, Kamini also died.